 In addition to Music Lessons, we offer a range of music activities at lunch time and after school: Deer Park Players, Ukulele Group, Junior Choir, Senior Singers, Guitar Group, Flute Group and Music Theory Workshops.
 Concerts form an important part of the school calendar: Christmas Concert and Carol Service, Young Musician competition, School Productions, Summer Showcase of Expressive Arts.

 Click on the images below to find out more about Extra Curricular activities.
+Please note that some of these clubs are not currently running due to Covid restrictions.

 PE Clubs (Spring)